Back of the Hill station

-Back of the Hill station is a surface stop on the light rail MBTA Green Line E branch, located in the Mission Hill neighborhood of Boston, Massachusetts.
+Back of the Hill station is a light rail stop on the Green Line E branch of the MBTA subway system, located in the Mission Hill neighborhood of Boston, Massachusetts.
 It is named after, and primarily serves, the adjacent Back of the Hill apartment complex, a Section 8 development for elderly and disabled residents.
 Back of the Hill is located on the street running section of the E branch on South Huntington Avenue.
 The station has no platforms; passengers wait in bus shelters (shared with route 39 buses) on the sidewalks and cross a traffic lane to reach Green Line trains.
+The stop is not accessible.
+The MBTA plans to close Back of the Hill by late 2029 as part of renovations to nearby Heath Street station.